affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 Having said that you are welcome to lodge support Issues here and I will help you as much as I can.

-I have now decided to backport the changes I have made from https://github.com/affluent-bilby-classifieds/react-admin-and-postgraphile-playground so the docker configuration will get updated to include the scripts in that project accordingly.
+I have now decided to backport the changes I have made from https://github.com/affluent-bilby-classifieds/react-admin-and-postgraphile-playground so the docker configuration will get updated to include the scripts and resources in that project accordingly.